Saturday, May 2, 2020 – POSTPONED

 Would your organization like to offer a special program or tour Sunday or discounted admission to your site?
-Please send us a description with details about your offer and I will add it below, include it in the session guide, and announce it at the beginning and end of History Camp.
+Please send us a description with details about your offer and I will add it below, include it in the session guide, link to tickets, and announce it in our emails and at the beginning and end of History Camp.

 History Camp Philadelphia 2020 sessions